Old-Dead-One/APT-contest-project/backend/DEV_README.md

 # Golf Event Skins Games Project Development Plan

 ## Overview

 The Golf Event Skins Games Management project aims to develop a web application for managing skins games in a golf event.
 The project will use FastAPI for the backend API development and React for the frontend user interface.

 ## Goals

-- Allow players to create profiles with their first name, last name, @venmo IDs and email address.
+- Allow players to create profiles with their first name, last name and email address.
 - Allow players to select the local chapter to enter contests.
 - Provide a list of available contests for players to enter.
 - Display a summary of contests entered by players along with total entrance fees.